|

 Digital Student Products: Any digital work produced in this course and maintained on a Simmons server will be erased 90 days after the end of the course.
 In some cases, a 30-day extension is available with the permission of the SLIS Tech Manager.
 SLIS Students are ultimately responsible for preserving the longevity of their digital coursework.
 You can do this most effectively by using the resources that are made available from SLIS Tech or SLIS faculty.

-SLT: For more information about how this course meets the state requirements for students in the School Library-Teacher program, click the link.
+School Library Teacher Program: The table provides information about how this course meets the state requirements for students in the SLT program.

 |